Rok posing in front of Palmyra’s Monumental Arch ruins, Syria, West Asia

 The Great Mosque of Damascus

-The most outstanding landmark in Damascus is the Great Mosque of Damascus, located in the old city, being one of the largest and oldest mosques in the world.
+The most notable landmark in Damascus is the Great Mosque of Damascus, located in the old city, being one of the largest and oldest mosques in the world.

 It is historically very important because Muslims believed it is the place where Jesus will return at the End of Days.
 It is also considered by many Muslims to be the 4th holiest place in the world.